Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns

 A proper description of FO in real materials with strong electronic correlations demands a realistic modeling combining the density functional theory within the local density approximation and DMFT (LDA+DMFT) \cite{schuler2016many,kolorenvc2015electronic} and its extension in real space.
 Such techniques are computationally non-trivial in the presence of inhomogenities, particularly if it is not just an ad-atom but an impurity atom embedded in the host, e.g. Cr atom in a Pb surface \cite{choi2017mapping}.
 The translational invariance of the lattice is broken in such a case.\\

-Motivated by the state of art we extend our simple one-band Hubbard model for various types of impurity potentials going beyond the single impurity case and treating the correlations using an approximate self-energy based on DMFT as is discussed in the next Sections.
+Motivated by this state of art we extend our earlier study \cite{chatterjee2019real} by adding to the simple one-band Hubbard model various types of impurity potentials and inhomogeneities.
+The correlations are treated by using an approximate self-energy based on DMFT where the site-dependent part of the self-energy is neglected.
+We name this approximation the homogeneous self-energy approximation (HSEA) and discuss it in Sec.~II.
 We investigate both non-interacting and interacting two-dimensional finite lattice systems.\\

-In this paper we address the following questions: (a) How do the FO change due to the interference effects when we introduce the second impurity? (b) How does the interference change when we vary the distance between the impurities and switch on the interaction? (c) How does the picture change if we generalize the two impurities to multiple impurities scattered over the lattice or the extended inhomogeneity? (d) Do we see any interference effect or FO for any of these models of impurity potential in the Mott insulating phase?\\
+In this paper we address the following questions: (a) How do the FO change due to the interference effects when we introduce the second impurity? (b) How does the interference change when we vary the distance between the impurities and switch on the interaction? (c) How does the whole picture change if we generalize the two impurities to multiple impurities scattered over the lattice or the extended inhomogeneity? (d) Do we see any interference effect or FO for any of these models of impurity potential in the Mott insulating phase?\\